Un3x/dotfiles/README.md

 Configuration of my dotfiles

-To install vim configuration
+ "To install vim configuration

-$ make vim
+* $ make vim

 Then open vim and update plugins with vundle

-:source %
+* :source %

-:PluginInstall
+* :PluginInstall